sandov/uitube/README.md

 # uitube
-Fix Youtube's atrocious new UI
+Make new Youtube's UI slightly more bearable.